-Results from the July 2017 annual national GP patient survey showed that patients' satisfaction with how they could access care and treatment was above local and national averages.
+Results from the July 2017 annual national GP patient survey showed that patients' satisfaction with how they could access care and treatment was at or above local and national averages.
 This was supported by observations on the day of inspection and completed comment cards.
+378 surveys were sent out and 90 were returned.
+This represented about 4% of the practice population.

-- 81% of patients who responded were satisfied with the practice's opening hours compared with the clinical commissioning group (CCG) average of 80% and the national average of 76%. - 85% of patients who responded said they could get through easily to the practice by phone; CCG - 76%; national average - 71%. - 85% of patients who responded said that the last time they wanted to speak to a GP or nurse they were able to get an appointment; CCG 90%; national average 84%. - 93% of patients who responded said their last appointment was convenient; CCG - 87%; national average - 81%.

-- 81% of patients who responded described their experience of making an appointment as good; CCG 80%; national average 73%. - 70% of patients who responded said they don't normally have to wait too long to be seen; CCG 62%; national average 58%.
+- 93% of patients who responded were satisfied with the practice's opening hours compared with the clinical commissioning group (CCG) average of 82% and the national average of 80%. - 96% of patients who responded said they could get through easily to the practice by phone; CCG 84%; national average 71%. - 81% of patients who responded said that the last time they wanted to speak to a GP or nurse they were able to get an appointment; CCG 78%; national average 76%. - 85% of patients who responded said their last appointment was convenient; CCG 81%; national average 81%. - 79% of patients who responded described their experience of making an appointment as good; CCG 77%; national average 73%. - 50% of patients who responded said they don't normally have to wait too long to be seen; CCG 64%; national average 64%.